hega4444/pubparser/readme.md

     python main.py

 The parser will process all HTML files and evaluate their parsing quality.
-When a document's completion rate exceeds the configured threshold (default 0.7), the structured JSON result will be saved in the `OUTPUT_DIR` directory.
+When a document's completion rate exceeds the `COMPLETION_THRESHOLD` (default 0.7), the structured JSON result will be saved in the `OUTPUT_DIR` directory.
 This ensures only high-quality parsing results are preserved.

 The project comes with three example HTML files demonstrating different parsing challenges: